Salivary Gland Cancer (cont.)

 - MRI (magnetic resonance imaging): A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the body.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.

 - PET scan (positron emission tomography scan): A procedure to find malignant tumor cells in the body.
 A small amount of radioactive glucose (sugar) is injected into a vein.
 The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
 Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.

 - Endoscopy: A procedure to look at organs and tissues inside the body to check for abnormal areas.
 For salivary gland cancer, an endoscope is inserted into the mouth to look at the mouth, throat, and larynx.
 An endoscope is a thin, tube-like instrument with a light and a lens for viewing.

 - Fine needle aspiration (FNA) biopsy: The removal of tissue or fluid using a thin needle.
-A pathologist views the tissue or fluid under a microscope to look for cancer cells.
+An FNA is the most common type of biopsy used for salivary gland cancer.

-Because salivary gland cancer can be hard to diagnose, patients should ask to have biopsy samples checked by a pathologist who has experience in diagnosing salivary gland cancer.
+Because salivary gland cancer can be hard to diagnose, patients should ask to have the tissue samples checked by a pathologist who has experience in diagnosing salivary gland cancer.